Rental Property Investing: Your Paycheck For Life

 Consider the booming marijuana industry.

 There’s a major law pending in Congress.
 It’s known as the Secure And Fair Enforcement (SAFE) Banking Act and it flips the entire marijuana industry on its head.
-SAFE already passed the House and it sits before the Senate.
+SAFE already passed the House seven times and it was recently reintroduced in both chambers of Congress.

 The SAFE Act seeks to expedite the provision of financial services to cannabis companies by removing the fear of potential federal action against lenders.